cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/build_your_own_api.md

 1. Make sure you have an image saved on your laptop/PC that has a picture of you holding a mobile phone (or other item of interest)

 2. Use a tool to Base64 encode your image.
-Here is one such tool on the internet: https://base64.guru/converter/encode/image
+Here is one such tool on the internet: {{< ext-link "https://base64.guru/converter/encode/image >}}

 > Note: If you use this tool; select Output Format “Plain text -- just the Base64 value”)